 - Teams are required to bring 3 dodgeballs (7 inch size) to every game.

 - Dodgeballs are available to rent through SSC.
-A $75 refundable deposit is required, payable through online registration, cash or cheque.
+A $75 refundable deposit is required, payable through online registration.

 Players on Court, Gender Ratio and Defaults.

 - Teams must play with a minimum of 2 males and 2 females on the court at all times.